The Takedown Button Becomes Synthetic Media Governance

 A strong takedown regime can protect people from abuse.
 A weakly governed takedown regime can also suppress lawful speech.

 The Electronic Frontier Foundation opposed the TAKE IT DOWN Act's takedown structure, warning that the 48-hour deadline and broad removal pressure could incentivize platforms to remove material without careful investigation.
-EFF also argued that automated filters are blunt instruments and that the law could be misused by powerful people against lawful speech.
+EFF also argued that automated filters are blunt instruments, that the takedown path could invite frivolous or bad-faith requests, and that monitoring pressure can create security and privacy risks.

 Those concerns should not be brushed aside.
 Platform moderation already tends toward risk management.
 When liability is asymmetric, a company may find it easier to remove first and ask questions later.
 Smaller platforms may lack review capacity.
 Automated systems may misread journalism, documentary work, evidence preservation, satire, art, sexual-health education, survivor testimony, LGBTQ+ material, or lawful adult expression.